buzzert/quizkit/README.md

 # quizkit

 Quizkit is a small library for writing CLI-based quizzes.
-Good for spacial repetition.
+Good for spaced repetition.

 ![Screenshot](marketing/screenshot.png)